Active Travel in Cheshire East

 We are in the process of developing a new Active Travel Strategy to help refine and prioritise what matters most to our communities across Cheshire East.

-The public consultation ran from Monday 7 July to Sunday 31 August and is now closed.
-We would like to thank everyone who took the time to share their views.
+We ran a public consultation in 2025 and we would like to thank everyone who took the time to share their views.

-We will review all feedback received and will publish a Consultation Report summarising the key themes and responses in due course.
-Based on this feedback, we will revise the Active Travel Strategy and refine the proposed Local Cycling and Walking Infrastructure Plan (LCWIP) routes.
-Once these updates are complete, the final Strategy and LCWIP will be submitted to Highways and Transport Committee for adoption.
+We are in the process of reviewing all feedback received and will publish a consultation report summarising the key themes and responses in due course.
+Based on this feedback, we are revising the Active Travel Strategy and refining the proposed Local Cycling and Walking Infrastructure Plan (LCWIP) routes.
+Once these updates are complete, the final Strategy and LCWIP will be submitted to highways and transport committee for adoption this summer.

 Local Cycling and Walking Infrastructure Plans